Dialog Axiata

 Dialog was Listed on the Colombo Stock Exchange in June 2005.
-As of February 2017 Dialog Axiata holds billion in market capitalization and the 5th largest listed company in Sri Lanka by Market Capitalization.
-In 2015 "Dialog" brand name was valued at LKR 28.6 billion (US$204 million) and as the 3rd most valuable brand in the country by business magazine LMD in its annual study.
-In 2014 the company received the highest "Platinum" rating in the country's Corporate Accountability Index for the 4th consecutive year.
+As of May 2026 Dialog Axiata holds billion in market capitalization and among the top 5 largest listed company in Sri Lanka by Market Capitalization.
+In 2025 "Dialog" brand name was valued at LKR 35.4 billion (US$108 million) and as the 3rd most valuable brand in the country by business magazine LMD in its annual study.In 2014 the company received the highest "Platinum" rating in the country's Corporate Accountability Index for the 4th consecutive year.

-Dialog operates on 2.5G, 3G, 3.5G, 4G LTE, 5G, 5G+ communications networks, and became the first operator to launch commercial 3G and HSPA+ operations in South Asia when it rollout the network on 16 August 2006.
+Dialog operates on 2G, 4G LTE, 5G NSA communications networks, and became the first operator to launch commercial 3G and HSPA+ operations in Southern Asia when it rollout the network on 16 August 2006.
 In April 2013 Dialog Axiata launched its mobile 4G LTE services using 10 Mhz of spectrum in 1800 Mhz band becoming the first operator to launch commercial FD-LTE network in South Asia, initially delivering peak data rates of 100 Mbit/s.
 Dialog Axiata was also the first to introduce the 5G network in Sri Lanka.

 In addition to its core business of mobile telephony, the company operates a number of services including Dialog TV, a Direct To Home Satellite TV service, and Dialog Global which provides international telecommunication services.
-Dialog Broadband offers fixed-line and broadband internet services, whilst Dialog Tele-Infrastructure is the company’s national telco infrastructure arm.
+Dialog Broadband offers fixed-line and broadband internet services, whilst Dialog Tele-Infrastructure is the company's national telco infrastructure arm.

-Dialog was the first mobile operator to cover the Jaffna peninsula in Northern Sri Lanka within 90 days of the ceasefire agreement in 2002 and again in 2009 was the first mobile operator to extend its GSM network to the areas in the North and East Province where the war was fought, and presently has 80% market share in the region.

-Dialog Axiata is an investor under the aegis of the Board of Investment of Sri Lanka and has invested over US $ 3 billion towards the development of telecommunications infrastructure, thus becoming the single largest contributor to Sri Lankan foreign direct investment (FDI) to date.
+Dialog Axiata is an investor under the aegis of the Board of Investment of Sri Lanka and has invested over US$3.37 billion towards the development of telecommunications infrastructure, thus becoming the single largest contributor to Sri Lankan foreign direct investment (FDI) to date.

-On 26 June 2024 Dialog Axiata acquire 100% of the issued shares in Airtel Lanka, in consideration of which Dialog will issue to Bharti Airtel, ordinary voting shares which will amount to 10.355% of the total issued shares of Dialog by way of a share swap.
+On 26 June 2024 Dialog Axiata acquire 100% of the issued shares in Airtel Lanka, in consideration of which Dialog will issue to Bharti Airtel, ordinary voting shares which will amount to 10.3% of the total issued shares of Dialog by way of a share swap.